derailed/k9s/README.md

         Content-Type:
           - application/json
   services:
-    # Benchmark a service exposed either via nodeport, loadbalancer.
+    # Similary you can Benchmark an HTTP service exposed either via nodeport, loadbalancer types.
+    # Service ID is ns/svc-name
     default/nginx:
+      # Hit the service with 5 concurrent sessions
-      concurrency: 1
+      concurrency: 5
+      # Issues a total of 500 requests
       requests: 500
       method: GET
       # This setting will depend on whether service is nodeport or loadbalancer.
+Nodeport may require vendor port tuneling setting.
       # Set this to a node if nodeport or LB if applicable.
 IP or dns name.
-      address: super.dev
+      host: 10.11.13.14
       path: /bumblebeetuna
       auth:
-        user: jeanbaptiste
+        user: jean-baptiste-emmanuel
         password: Zorg!
 ```